When is the Best Time to Take Probiotics?

 How Do Probiotics Work in Your Body?

-Probiotics are mostly bacteria.
+Probiotics are mostly good bacteria.
 Before you get concerned, they aren’t the same as the harmful bacteria that cause infections.
-Probiotics are beneficial bacteria that are naturally present in your gut.
-Their jobs include:1
+Probiotics are beneficial bacteria.
+Their jobs may include:1

 - Inhibit growth of harmful bacteria in our gut microbiota